 Confirm Power Flow

-Verify the entire charging chain—from the wall outlet to the dock and finally to the robot.
+Check the full charging path from the wall outlet to the dock and then to the robot.

 -